bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

-BerkeleyDB is required for the wallet.
+Berkeley DB is required for the wallet.

-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install BerkeleyDB 5.1 or later.
+Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install Berkeley DB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-Otherwise, you can build from self-compiled `depends` (see above).
+Otherwise, you can build Berkeley DB [yourself](#berkeley-db).

 SQLite is required for the wallet:

     sudo apt install libsqlite3-dev

+To build Dash Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode)

 Optional port mapping libraries (see: `--with-miniupnpc`, `--enable-upnp-default`, and `--with-natpmp`, `--enable-natpmp-default`):